AI Travel Bot Picks WORST Backpacker Hostel

 Adam:

-[26:54] Four four months into the relationship which in travel terms i mean that can be a year really
+[26:54] Four four months into the relationship which in travel terms i mean that can be a year really, yeah.

 Alun: